A complete how-to guide for learning languages from A1-C2

 Take as many practice tests as you can and then when you feel ready, register for the exam and take your shot!

-What I wish I knew before I started my language learning journey
+What I wish I had known before I started learning a new language

 Misconceptions about language learning

-I had a lot of misconceptions when I started, and the main things I wish I’d known before are:
+I had a lot of misconceptions when I started my language learning journey, and the main things I wish I’d known before are these:

 • You need to start speaking as soon as possible.
-It’s the single most important activity to progress.
+It’s the single most important activity in the learning process to make progress.
 The quicker you start speaking the more comfortable you get, the more confidence you build, and the more you can improve.

 • You don’t need to live abroad to get better.
-Find someone who speaks your target language in your own city or use one of the many only tools to meet other people who want to practice.
+Find someone who speaks your target language in your own city or use one of the many online tools or language courses to meet other people who want to practice.

 • Accept that the process is messy and takes time.
 It’s cliche, but remember: it’s all about the journey.
 When you’re fluent in the language you want, you’ll miss those days when everything was new and you made progress quickly.
-Try and enjoy each step as much as you can and be patient with yourself.
+Whichever language learning program you're participating in, try and enjoy each step of the language learning process as much as you can, and be patient with yourself.
 Mistakes are how you learn, and no one ever learned anything without making mistakes along the way.

 The best language learning tools

-To help you start, below I’ve listed several valuable tools to learn more efficiently, from traditional flashcards to my favorite smartphone apps.
+To help you start, below I’ve listed several valuable tools to learn more efficiently, from traditional flashcards to my favorite smartphone language learning apps.

 What is the best way to learn?

-Everyone is different, and language learning is no exception.
 The best way to learn is simply the way that works best for you and the one you will actually stick with.
-You'll need to find activities that you enjoy because they'll be easier to continue doing over longer periods of time.
+You'll need to find activities you enjoy because they'll be easier to continue doing over longer periods.
 To get better with languages the key is always consistency.

 Learning how to learn

 Meta-learning is the art of learning how to learn.
-To study more efficiently, check out the book Fluent in 3 Months or Tim Ferris’ articles on language learning, like the 12 rules, learn any language in 3 months, and fast learning
+To study more efficiently, check out the book Fluent in 3 Months or Tim Ferris’ articles on language learning, like the 12 rules, learn any language in 3 months, and fast learning.
+These can help you find a learning style that works for you.

 One trick is to learn the most frequently used words or words that are almost the same in your language.
 An example is this list of the 1000 most common English vocabulary words, or these Spanish words.
 Study these words early on in your learning journey so you won't struggle with them later.